WirelessTestbedsAcademy/BasicCR/wilabt/README.md

     * Calculates the bit error rate of the secondary tranceivers
   * db_channel_selector
     * Queries the database for a new frequency when the bit error rate is lower than a specified threshold
+  * Function probe
+    * It is a call back function that updates the frequency parameters in the secondary USRP tranceivers